-ADHD and chess are closely related within the context of the multimodal treatment of this disorder.
+Attention Deficit Hyperactivity Disorder (ADHD) and Chess are closely related within the context of the multimodal treatment of this disorder.
 At the right time and with a good methodology tailored for the person diagnosed with ADHD, chess is extremely beneficial.

-Some more common symptoms of people with ADHD are hyperactivity and / or attention deficit, which chess manages to help in many of these problems, since this activity brings together a set of characteristics that favor the improvement of cognitive abilities such as memory, concentration, drinking of decisions or reasoning, among others.
+Without a doubt, chess manages to help in many of these problems, since this activity brings together a set of characteristics that favor the improvement of cognitive abilities such as memory, concentration, decision-making or calculation and reasoning, among others.
 In addition, it improves self-esteem and helps to comply with rules.

 In addition, chess as an educational tool is used in some schools and it is that capabilities such as intuition are generally undervalued in educational terms, but it can be a very useful tool both in solving problems and in applications of real life when the steps to solve a problem are not easily apparent.